 Water freely crosses cell membranes.
 Osmotic forces within fluid compartments determine water distribution within the body.
 Intracellular and ECF environments are iso-osmolar, but physiochemically distinct due to tight regulation of dissolved solutes and proteins.
 Membrane-bound sodium–potassium-ATPase pumps compartmentalize sodium and potassium to the extracellular and intracellular spaces, respectively.
 Active restriction of sodium to the extracellular space is the foundation for isotonic sodium-based resuscitation solutions.

-The intravascular fluid, or plasma, differs from all other fluid compartments in that it exists as a single continuous ...
+The intravascular fluid, or plasma, differs from all other fluid compartments in that it exists as a single continuous fluid collection and contains ...